Verdagon/Midas/README.md

 $ brew install llvm@7
 ```

 - apply default .idea configuration.
-The CMake environment should point to an llvm-7 installation *similar* to the `export` commands in the Terminal variant instructions above.
-See Preferences -> Build, Execution, Deployment -> CMake for details or if you need to modify the environment
 ```
 $ git merge --no-ff origin/idea_config
 $ git reset HEAD~1
 ```
+The CMake environment should point to an llvm-7 installation *similar* to the `export` commands in the Terminal variant instructions above.
+See Preferences -> Build, Execution, Deployment -> CMake for details or if you need to modify the environment.
+If you must clean the repo, you may prefer `git clean -xfd -e .idea` from the top-level

 - open CLion and open Midas through CMakeLists.txt